TarynHeilman/questionator/README.md

 ```

 You will also need to install pyfiglet (for Python 2).
 You can download it
+[here.](https://pypi.python.org/pypi/pyfiglet), though the compressed file has been
-[here.](https://pypi.python.org/pypi/pyfiglet)  Once you extract it, run the setup.py
+added to this repo.
+Once you extract it, run the setup.py
 file in your Python 2 environment by typing
 ```bash
 $ python setup.py install